sharpjs/DependencyQueue/README.md

 # DependencyQueue

-A dependency queue for .NET: a thread-safe, generic queue that dequeues elements in dependency order.
+A dependency queue for .NET: a thread-safe generic queue that dequeues elements in dependency order.

 ## Status